 SUBSEQUENT ACTION TO BE TAKEN

-The Board Member for Child Protection will then inform the social services of the disclosure who will then liaise with the relevant departments on a need-to-know basis and will, if appropriate, inform the police.
+- The DSL will then inform the social services of the disclosure who will then liaise with the relevant departments on a need-to-know basis and will, if appropriate, inform the police.
 It is the responsibility of the authorities eg, London Borough of Westminster, to determine whether abuse has occurred.

 DETAILS OF COMPLAINTS PROCEDURE

 NYMT will take seriously all complaints of suspected or actual child abuse or concerns that a child(ren) is being put at risk.
 The complaints/concerns will be acted upon immediately.
 If someone believes that a child may be suffering, or may be at risk of suffering significant harm, then s/he must make the Pastoral Manager aware, who will then notify social services.
 In the event of a complaint, the Pastoral Manager will take a record which includes:

 - What is said to have happened, or what was seen